-The Data Manager (DM) will be EVILVO, however each project partner will also appoint a Data Protection Steward (DPS) in their respective organization (see Table 1).
+As foreseen in the first DMP, EVILVO took up the role of the Data Manager (DM) is for this project.
+Furthermore, each project partner has appointed a Data Protection Steward (DPS) in their respective organization (see Table 1).

 The Data Management Team (DMT) is the team that consists of the DPSs at the level of the CHORIZO project.